cghlee/cghlee/README.md

 - 📫 - Connect with me on [LinkedIn](https://www.linkedin.com/in/leecgh/)

 **I am constantly striving to refine my skill set, seeking more efficient and higher-quality solutions for any problem at hand**
-- 📅 - Dedicated myself to coding over the COVID-19 pandemic
-- 🏕️ - Twelve-week bootcamp in mid-2023 broadened my knowledge of IT
+- 🏕️ - Fifteen-week C# Software Development bootcamp in late-2024 is further growing my tech stack proficiencies
-- 🏢 - Internship at a AI-related start-up from late-2023 gave me valuable development experience
+- 🏢 - Internship at a AI-related start-up from late-2023 provided valuable collaborative development experience
+- 🧑‍🏫 - ICT Cloud course in mid-2023 gave me knowledge in security and management of cloud providers and IT networks
+- 📅 - Dedicated myself to programming over the COVID-19 pandemic
 - ⌨️ - Continuing to hone, expand and challenge my abilities

 **The bleeding edge of technology is of particular interest to me, as I look at how new tech can:**